 How do you pronounce your coven's name and what does it mean?
-Clann Caladvwlch is a mixture of Irish & Welsh for the "children of", or "family circle of Excalibur" and it is pronounced clon kala-doolchk (gutterally), though the Irish would say it more like caleyweelk and the AngloSaxon is more like caladvoolsh.
+Clann Caladvwlch is a mixture of Irish & Welsh for the "children of", or "family circle of" Excalibur and it is pronounced clon kala-doolchk (gutterally), though the Irish would say the last more like caleyweelk and the AngloSaxon is more like caladvoolsh.

 So if its a family circle, does that mean your children participate?
 No. Though our priesthood have children, as do several members, all initiates of Clann Caladvwlch are over 21.
 We would make an exception for an 18 yr old whose parent was already within our coven, or one who exhibited an extraordinary maturity level, but have yet to have the opportunity to do so.

 The children of Clann C do sometimes participate in open rituals at our covendom, but these rites have been necessarily altered for their presence.
 Some of the Clann C's children have had their Saining and/or Coming of Age ceremonies performed by the coven, and many have participated in charitable events with us, as well as public Pagan rituals where the sharing of energy with adults is not required.
 Other than that, the coven children's spiritual education is left up to each child's parents.

 What is the Western Mystery tradition?
 The Western Mystery tradition can most easily be explained as a Western style of spirituality in which the practitioner is expected to strive to better understand themselves in order to find their connection to the Divine.
 This journey usually entails a lifelong acquisition & application of wisdoms gleaned from the arenas of religion, science, metaphysics, philosophy & psychology, as well as ritual practices based upon a combination of old European folk/earth religions and the more ceremonial aspects of the Egyptian, Greco-Roman, Kabbalistic & Masonic traditions.